 Other factors to keep in mind when forming your healthcare business:

 - Check with your local, state and federal governments to ensure you can meet all licensing and registration requirements.

-- Investing in technology such as robotics, online commerce and warehouse automation will help keep costs down.
+- Health care technology businesses, such as robotics, online commerce and warehouse automation, can help keep costs down.